 Indeed, the churches of Appalachia have been advocating and interceding for their communities since day one of the storms.
 Though 95% one church’s congregants were left without power or heat, they took turns moving through their neighborhoods in teams, providing generators and warming individual houses back up before moving on to the next.
 Another church has transformed its sanctuary into a giant warming center for the families most impacted and is using four-wheelers to deliver fuel to those stuck in remote locations.
 Yet another congregation was able to use a member’s furniture truck to pick up Send Relief’s generators, bottled water and food to distribute to their neighbors.

 Send Relief has also been able to distribute generators, along with ready-made meals and clean water, to communities who have experienced a total loss of power and heat in the past week.

 In one Kentucky community that was hit particularly hard, over 180 power poles were destroyed, with a record-breaking 900 trees blocking major roadways and many falling directly on houses.
 Moving forward, Allen estimates that mud-out and flood relief efforts will be long-lasting needs stretching out into the summer months, with more urgent needs arising as the ice continues to melt.

 Pray for our Appalachia ministry center, SBTC Disaster Relief and Texas Baptist Men as they navigate the difficult logistics of delivering supplies amid the storm and pray for emergency response teams as they attempt to help families rebuild and recover.
-If you would like to give to ongoing winter storm disaster relief efforts, donate below.

 Published February 19, 2021